Frequently Asked Questions

 Is there a limit to the amount of money I can leave my pets?

-No. Although it is not necessary to leave any money for the care of your pet, it is recommended.
+Generally no, however your state may have certain limitations on pet trust funding.
+See our State Laws Chart for more information.
+Although it is not necessary to leave any money for the care of your pet, we recommend considering a gift to cover your pets’ future costs to ease the burden on a future caregiver.
 Please see our Funding Dos and Don’ts for further explanation.

 How do I plan for the future care of a pet with a long lifespan?